What is abdominal pain?

 Abdominal pain – often called stomach ache or tummy ache, is whenever you have pain between your chest and pelvic region.

-- Cramps or any other intermittent or sharp pain
+– Cramps or other intermittent or sharp pain

 What causes abdominal pain?